marella/chatdocs/README.md

 > **Note:** Currently only LLaMA GGML models have GPU support.

-To enable GPU (CUDA) support for the C Transformers model, add the following to your `chatdocs.yml`:
+To enable GPU (CUDA) support for the C Transformers GGML model, add the following to your `chatdocs.yml`:

 ```yml
 ctransformers: